 Another benefit of institutional scholarships is that they are often available to more than just standard undergraduate students.
 Some schools offer scholarships for nontraditional students.
 There are also opportunities for graduate students and those pursuing doctoral degrees.

 The best places to get information about institutional merit aid include your student’s high school guidance counselor and the college or university itself.
-You can also use a research tool like College Insights to compare the amount of merit aid offered at the potential schools on your student’s college list.
+You can also use a research tool like R2C Insights to compare the amount of merit aid offered at the potential schools on your student’s college list.

 4. State Government